mknzz/burglary-docs/install.md

 {: .note }
 Please note that you won't be able to utilize your configurations from qb-burglary 2.0.
 The content within the configuration files has been revamped for better readability and organization.
 Although there are some similarities within the configs, manual replacement will be necessary.

-### Please read the installation guide below carefully.

-Before following these steps make sure qb-burglary 2.0 has been removed from your resource folder.

-> 1. Extract the 3.1 resource and copy it into either the [qb] or [standalone] folder.
-This step is optional; you can place the resource anywhere, as long as it's started after the required resources.
->
-> 2. Configuration might be required in the config.lua file.
-Check the Config.DefaultResources table and ensure that the resource names match those on your server.
->
-> 3. Add the items from items.md to your item list.
->
-> 4. Add the item images from the [img] sub folder to your inventory images folder.
->

-## Resources

 {: .required }
 > - **qb-core**
 >